saurabhnative/hashnodeblogposts/ckoe33jau0fzzeps1g99sasmu.md

 }
 ```

-Next we can add onChange handler in date input to get the date selected by the user and update our date variable as well:-
+Next, we can add onChange handler in date input to get the date selected by the user and update our date variable as well:-

 ```
 import { useState } from "react";